yeago/django-model-i18n/README.rst

 into MODEL_I18N_CONF file

-Changes:
+Changes
 =======
 * now translation model returns user language and keeps set_language method logical:

-    get_query_set -> method return actual i18n translation if there is one else return master language, value used from django.utils.translation.get_language().
+  * get_query_set -> method return actual i18n translation if there is one else return master language, value used from django.utils.translation.get_language().
 This modified to avoid change external source code like flatpages middleware.
-    set_language -> method return model for language sent as parameters used from django.utils.translation.get_language()
+  * set_language -> method return model for language sent as parameters used from django.utils.translation.get_language()

 * changing " for ' into sql queries it is understand as table field for postgresql

 * setup_admin changed to load "related_name" manager